 There are different ways you can use ylang ylang for your face, and it depends on your skin type.

-For dry skin, you can combine five drops of ylang ylang and lavender, and apply it to your face before bed.
+For dry skin, you can combine five drops of ylang ylang with a carrier oil, then apply it to your face before bed.
 For oily skin, combine three drops of ylang ylang essential oil with a drop of rosemary and two tablespoons of your carrier oil and massage it into your face once or twice a day.
 For acne prone skin, combine four drops of ylang ylang oil with an ounce of olive oil and apply to your face.

 You may directly apply ylang ylang to your skin, but you can still choose to use a carrier oil to dilute it.